Petty cash book

 - The imprest system reduces the chances of misuse of cash because the float can be immediately reduced if it is found to be more than adequate for the agreed period.

-- The imprest system enables significant saving to be effected to post small items to accounts in the ledger since it uses an analysis system that collects small items together into weekly or monthly totals.
+- The imprest system enables significant savings to be effected by posting small items to accounts in the ledger since it uses an analysis system that collects small items together into weekly or monthly totals.

 - This system trains young staff members in handling cash with responsibility.

-- There are little to no chance of misappropriation of cash by the person in charge because the imprested sum is usually very small.
+- There is little to no chance of misappropriation of cash by the person in charge because the imprested sum is usually very small.

 Format of petty cash book